Military Review

 Quote: Aviator_

-The depth of 11022 m was measured by our ship "Vityaz" with an echo sounder in the early 60s, then the figure was corrected more than once, since the speed of sound depends on a lot of things - temperature, salinity, etc. The most reliable thing is with a load on a string, but you need to watch so that the rope is vertical.
+The depth of 11022 m was measured by our vessel "Vityaz" with an echo sounder in the early 60s, then the figure was corrected more than once, since the speed of sound depends on a lot of things - on temperature, salinity, etc. so that the rope is vertical.

 With a load on a rope does not work.
 The rope Sergey will tear !!!